itsrooted/Recycling-Bank/README.md

 # ⚠️ !!
 NOTICE !! ⚠️

-**Some malwares may contain pornographic content [+18] and sensitive themes, such as historical events and related topics.
+**Some malwares may rarely contain pornographic content [+18] and sensitive themes, such as historical events and related topics.
 Additionally, they may include flashing lights and irritating sounds that could be harmful.**